 Recipe for a Successful Blog

-Having bragged about being so knowledgeable about blogging, despite such a pathetic blogging hiatus/failure to launch I feel like I need to back it up with something.
+Having bragged about being so knowledgeable about blogging, despite my recent blogging hiatus I feel like I need to back it up with something.
+So here goes!
 Once again, comments much appreciated from anyone out there who cares to chip in!

 Don’t Obsess Over Having An Awesome Name